-You’ve been at your job for a while now.
 You’re hitting deadlines, exceeding expectations, and even picking up extra responsibilities that weren’t technically in your job description.
 You stay late when needed, contribute in meetings, and mentor new hires when they seem lost.
-Maybe you’ve even solved a few workplace crises—like that time your manager needed a last-minute presentation and you saved the day with your flawless slides and data insights.
+But there’s been no discernable progress on career advancement.

 Here’s the thing: career advancement doesn’t just happen because you work hard.
 It happens when you work strategically.
 Hard work is important, but it’s not enough on its own.
-If it were, the most successful people in the world would be those who never left the office.
-The truth is, advancing in your career requires a mix of deliberate planning, skill development, networking, visibility, and self-advocacy.
-It’s about playing the long game while positioning yourself for the next big opportunity before it even appears.
+Advancing in your career requires a mix of deliberate planning, skill development, networking, visibility, and self-advocacy.

 1. Set Clear Goals with Strategic Career Planning